armele/mctradepost-retro/README.md

 This add-on extends the MineColonies mod.
 It, and it's dependencies, are required for MC Trade Post to function.
 MineColonies base functionality is not altered.
 The team supporting MineColonies has created a great mod that has provided hours of fun, and inspired these small additions.

+__WARNING__: It has been reported that removing the Trade Post mod once it has been used in a colony causes the colony to become corrupt beyond repair.
+If you no longer want to use Trade Post I recommend you deconstruct the buildings but leave the jar file in place.

 MC Trade Post introduces an economic system which allows the selling of excess items for Trade Coins (‡).
 These coins are used for a variety of purposes, including making wishes at a wishing well, unlocking vacations and resorts at which your colonists can improve stats and get happier, unlocking a recycling center to turn your warehouse full of old parts into useful materials and other additional upgrades and features that will be added as the mod progresses.

 ### In-Game How-To